BUENA VISTA NEIGHBORHOOD

 In 1946, Lou’s Village opened on Steven Creek Road where it would serve seafood to locals along with visiting celebrities for 55+ years until its closing in December of 2005.
 It boasted banquet facilities where many local groups held their meetings, as well as the popular restaurant.
 The site was leveled and in 2007-2008 became a housing development.

 Another popular spot was The Fiesta Lanes Bowling Alley.
 Built in 1957, it was the largest bowling alley in the area at the time of

 construction.
 The building was a reinforced concrete tilt up structure and originally included a drive-in restaurant

 in the southeast corner of the building.
-That structure met the same fate as Lou's Village, and -- eventually -- a housing project will be built on the site.
+That structure met the same fate as Lou's Village, and a housing project will also built on that site.

 In 1953 the San Jose School District operated the San Jose Technical High School and moved the school from its original location in downtown San Jose to the site of San Jose City College south of Moorpark Avenue.
 The name was officially changed to San Jose Junior College in 1958, and later to San Jose City College.

 O’Connor Hospital moved from the corner of Race Street and Stevens Creek Road to its present location on Forest Avenue in 1953.
 A Sears-Roebuck store was built on the land and served the local population for the next 25 years.
 Following the closing of the store and several years where the store sat unused, it was torn down and replaced in the 1990s with the Mid-Town Safeway.